 The tribunal has reviewed this point in the case of Kelly v Royal Mail Group Ltd. The employee was absent after carpal tunnel syndrome treatment which triggered the absence management process resulting in their dismissal.
 The employee brought a claim for discrimination arising from disability.

 The tribunal dismissed the claim stating that the employer had no knowledge of a disability (and shouldn’t have been expected to know).
 The case was appealed on the basis that the employer blindly relied on the occupational health report.
-The Employment Appeal Tribunal (EAT) determined that when such reports deal with the question of disability in detail and where there is no other evidence for the employer to rely on then such reliance is not just a rubber-stamping exercise.
+The Employment Appeal Tribunal (EAT) determined that when such reports deal with the question of disability in detail and where there is no other evidence for the employer to rely on, such reliance is not just a rubber-stamping exercise.

 This decision is in contrast to the case of Gallop v Newport City Council in which the employer was required to make a factual judgement as to disability status.
-However the employee then, was absent due to depression and the current case differs as his absence was from a treatable condition.
+However, the employee was then absent due to depression and the current case differs as his absence was from a treatable condition.

-Unless appealed further, the Kelly case is useful for employers where they may have a complex medical case, or they simply have no understanding of the medical condition the employee is dealing with.
+Unless appealed further, the Kelly case is useful for employers where they may have a complex medical case, or when they simply have no understanding of the medical condition the employee is dealing with.

 The Kelly case now further supports this view where in the absence of any other evidence, the employer can rely on the occupational health report and make relevant decisions.

 Need employment law advice?